Amy Pamintuan

 Ana Marie "Amy" Pamintuan is a Filipino journalist who currently serves as editor-in-chief of The Philippine Star.

 Biography

-In 1981, Pamintuan graduated with a journalism degree from UP Diliman which would later bestow her various honors as an outstanding alumna.
-She was first a long-time reporter before writing passionate news commentaries under the column name of Sketches published thrice a week by The Star.
+In 1981, Pamintuan graduated with a journalism degree from UP Diliman.
+She was first a long-time reporter before writing news commentaries under the column name of Sketches published thrice a week by The Star.

 In 1995, the Vantage Press published Pamintuan's novel The Face of the Enemy.

 Also The Star's past executive editor, Pamintuan now serves as editor-in-chief after replacing Isaac Belmonte in January 2012.
 That was 26 years in the making for a Star reporter to be elevated to the top post of EIC.

 Pamintuan has also been co-hosting current affairs programs on TV5 since 2018 for The Chiefs and the election-coverage Bilang Pilipino since 2016.